How to measure family engagement: 8 Family Engagement Assessment Tools and Guides for Schools and Districts

 The California Department of Education developed a Family Engagement Toolkit in 2017 to help districts and schools have a strong resource to lean on when evaluating, reflecting on, and adjusting their family engagement plans and practices.
 The toolkit was developed specifically for California school districts, based on a review of 20 districts’ LCAPs, and is promoted by the California Department of Education as a resource “to help districts and schools.”

 The toolkit defines strong family engagement as a type in which families can positively impact their children’s learning outcomes and school policies.
 While the toolkit does not provide exact questions or scales for evaluating existing family engagement, it offers ample examples of both weak and strong family engagement, making it easy to develop parameters and guiding questions.
 It is ideal for schools and districts that want to meet for reflective self-evaluation rather than a fixed scoring survey.
-I absolutely recommend downloading this rich resource to review with your school’s planning committee.
+I recommend downloading this rich resource to review with your school’s planning committee.

 6. Tennessee Department of Education: Make the Connection: Creating an Effective School-Parent Compact.